-Accounts receivable and interest receivable are classified as loans and receivables.
+Accounts receivable, and interest receivable and the promissory notes from BPI are classified as loans and receivables.
 Accounts payable, interest payable and due to related parties are classified as other financial liabilities.
-These accounts are measured at fair value at inception which, due to their short-term nature, approximates amortized cost.
+These accounts are measured at fair value at inception and are subsequently measured at amortized cost.
+Due to their short-term nature, amortized cost approximates fair value.

 Long-term debt is classified as other financial liability.
-After its initial fair value measurement, it is measured at amortized cost using the effective interest rate method.
+After its initial fair value measurement, it is measured at amortized cost using the effective interest method.

-Starting January 1, 2007, the Company is now using the effective interest rate method to amortize its deferred financing fees; previously, these amounts were amortized on a straight-line basis over the term of the related financing.
+Starting January 1, 2007, the Company is now using the effective interest method to amortize its deferred financing fees; previously, these amounts were amortized on a straight-line basis over the term of the related financing.

-Deferred financing fees related to the Company's available credit facility continue to be presented separately on the balance sheet and are being amortized on the statement of loss over the remaining term of the credit facility.
+Deferred financing fees related to the Company's available credit facility continue to be presented separately on the balance sheet and are being amortized on the statement of loss and comprehensive loss over the remaining term of the credit facility.

 The Company selected January 1, 2003 as its transition date for embedded derivatives.
 An embedded derivative is a component of a hybrid instrument that also includes a non-derivative host contract, with the effect that some of the cash flows of the combined instrument vary in a way similar to a stand-alone derivative.
-If certain conditions are met, an embedded derivative is separated from the host contract and accounted for as a derivative at its fair value.
-This rule had no impact on the financial statements of the Company.
+If certain conditions are met, an embedded derivative is separated from the host contract and accounted for as a derivative at its fair value with subsequent changes in fair value recorded in net income.
+This standard, as it relates to embedded derivatives, had no impact on the financial statements of the Company.

-The adoption of this section is done retroactively without restatement of the financial statements of prior periods.
-As at January 1, 2007, the impact on the financial statements of measuring the financial assets and liabilities using the effective interest rate method and reclassifying the deferred financing fees directly attributable to the issuance of the long-term debt is summarized in the table below:
+The adoption of this section was done retroactively without restatement of the financial statements of prior periods.
+As at January 1, 2007, the impact on the financial statements of measuring the financial assets and liabilities using the effective interest method and reclassifying the deferred financing fees directly attributable to the issuance of the long-term debt is summarized in the table below: